Rainforests in Indonesia

 It is not easy to take down corruptors, but maybe the freedom of speech by passionate journalists from around the world can help other countries understand the destruction rate of Indonesia's rainforests, thus pressuring Indonesia's central government to pass much stricter laws to protect the environment.

-Barry's Response - Hopefully these individual countries come to realize the implications of the activities going on there and take it upon themselves to control them and their ramifications.
+Barry's Response - Maybe these countries will realize the implications of the activities going on there and take action to control them.
 Thanks, D, for your thoughts.

 Search this site for more information now.